andreww5au/PaSD-client/README.md

 minus 1, so we send decimal &#39;10&#39; in the packet (0x0A) to read register 11._

-In reply, the microcontroller would send a packet containing its own station ID, a 0x03, the number of registers read (in 1 byte), the desired register contents (MSB first), and ending with a checksum LRC.
+In reply, the microcontroller would send a packet containing its own station ID, a 0x03, the number of bytes in the register data being returned (equal to two times the number of registers), the desired register contents (MSB first), and ending with a checksum LRC.

 If there was an error, the microcontroller would reply with a packet that looks like: